lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 ##### Host / Software Initiated Access to Flash Macro {#host-controller-op}
 Since controller operations are initiated through writes to the register file, the command check is identical to host direct access to [regfiles](#host-direct-reg).
-Controller reads behave similarly to [host direct access to macro](#host-direct-macro), the read data and its associated integrity are returned through the controller read fifo for the initiating host to handle.
+Controller reads behave similarly to [host direct access to macro](#host-direct-macro), the read data and its associated integrity are returned through the controller read FIFO for the initiating host to handle.

 For program operations, the write data and its associated integrity are stored and propagated through the flash protocol and physical controllers.
 Prior to packing the data for final flash program, the data is then checked for integrity correctness.